alessandropedone/laplacian-unit-square/README.md

 ### Jacobi iteration method

-Parallel solver
-- local solver (parallelize with OpenMP, how to specify the number of threads)
-- global solver (MPI, split nodes by rows, communication between processes)
-- (converged if all ranks satisfy the criterion)

 Test:
 - L2 norm of the error as function of grid size (grafichino)
 - f(x) = 8π2 sin(2πx) sin(2πy), with exact sol u(x, y) = sin(2πx) sin(2πy)